efratbyy/MARKET_BH/server/README.md

   PATCH /api/products/update_inventory/barcode/newInventory
 ```

-- You will need to provide the product barcode and the new inventory quantity to get an answer from this api
+- You will need to provide the product barcode and the new inventory quantity to get an response from this api
-- You will need to provide a token to get an answer from this api
+- You will need to provide a token to get an response from this api
 - You must be an admin user in order to update a product inventory

 #### API for updating a product price